 Despite having taken into account robustness margins against unstable situations against chatter, tool wear and/or other non-linear phenomena in the process can lead to vibrations.
 To accommodate this eventuality, a chatter detection algorithm has been integrated to the system in order to take action if chatter conditions are experienced due to unexpected conditions.
-Some approaches for on-line detection of chatter can be found in [Soliman & Ismail, 1997, Li et al., 1997 and Gradisek, et al. 1998].
-In our case, the following algorithmic methodology has been taken into consideration [Campomanes & Altintas, 2003]:
+Some approaches for on-line detection of chatter can be found in Soliman and Ismail (1997), Li, Wong, and Nee (1997) and Gradisek, Govekar, and Gravec (1998).
+In our case, the following algorithmic methodology has been taken into consideration (Campomanes & Altintas, 2003):

+If

+$$\mu = \frac{h{d,\max}}{h{s,\max}} > 1.25$$

+(18)
-If $\mu = \frac{h{d,max}}{h{s,max}} > 1.25$ (8), then there exists chatter vibration.

-Where $h{d,max}$ is the maximum uncut chip thickness during a dynamic time domain simulation and $h{s,max}$ is the maximum uncut chip thickness during a time domain simulation in which the work-piece and cutter remain rigid.
-The threshold of instability is selected to be 1.25 as in Campomanes & Altintas, (2003).
+then there exists chatter vibration, where $h{d.max}$ is the maximum uncut chip thickness during a dynamic time domain simulation and $h{s,max}$ is the maximum uncut chip thickness during a time domain simulation in which the work-piece and cutter remain rigid.
+The threshold of instability is selected to be 1.25 as in Campomanes and Altintas (2003).